top of page

 If they are absent, capital compounds fragility.

-This standard is applied before engagement, before advocacy, and before capital is introduced.
+This standard is applied before engagement, before advocacy, and before any capital is introduced.

 bottom of page